jaafarmalik/idle-dungeon-crawler/README.md

 Along the way, each and every new card you create regardless of how, is immortalized with you forever with a viewable signed credit of discovery!

 As you trade with others to refine your collection, view the unique identity of each cards signature, discover the history.

 Each card has a story...

 [ COMING SOON ]

 # lib

-   - discord.py
+        discord.py

 # ref

     https://docs.python.org/3/library/
     https://discordpy.readthedocs.io/

 # tools

-Ide~:
-    - vscode
+        vscode
-Images~:
-    - paint.net
+        paint.net
-Docs~:
-    - github-pages
+        github-pages
-    - obsidian.md
+        obsidian.md
-    - jekyll
+        jekyll